Mobile Home Installers

 Manufactured Building and Mobile Home Installers move or install mobile homes or prefabricated buildings.

-Mobile Home Installers with little to no experience tend to make between $19640 and $24190 while the more experienced ones make over $37830 per year.
+Mobile Home Installers with little to no experience tend to make between $22100 and $26010 while the more experienced ones can earn over $38490 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Mobile Home Installer is to move to a higher paying state like NM.
-Right now, the highest paying states for Mobile Home Installers are NM, NH, SD, MN and IN.
+One of the easiest ways to increase your salary as a Manufactured Building and Mobile Home Installer is to move to a higher paying state like NH.
+Right now, the highest paying states for Mobile Home Installers are NH, SD, OR, AL and MT.

-3 other factors that can increase your salary as A Mobile Home Installer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Manufactured Building and Mobile Home Installer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Mobile Home Installers what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Mobile Home Installers what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.

 Pros and Cons